HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-xlog1py                                  Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.special xlogy                                    Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.special batched_nms                              Yes      Yes      No      No        No       No        No        No       No     torchvision.ops nms                                      Yes      Yes      No      No        No       No        No        No       No     torchvision.ops roi_align                                Yes      No       No      No        No       No        No        No       No     torchvision.ops
+xlog1py                                  Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.special xlogy                                    Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.special batched_nms                              Yes      Yes      No      No        No       No        No        No       No     torchvision.ops deform_conv2d                            Yes      No       No      No        No       No        No        No       No     torchvision.ops nms                                      Yes      Yes      No      No        No       No        No        No       No     torchvision.ops roi_align                                Yes      No       No      No        No       No        No        No       No     torchvision.ops
 _safe_softmax                            Yes      Yes      Yes     No        No       No        No        No       No     torch.ops